JoshDoug/Notes/Java/JavaSE/Java-Lang.md

 * Postfix: `System.out.println(value1++);` - output would be 10, but `value` would now be 11.
 * Prefix: `System.out.println(++value2);` - ouput and value would be 11.

+Using underscore, '_', seperators in lengthy numbers:

+* `long bigNum = 10_000_000`
+* `long bigNum = 10000000`
+* Both have the same value in Java, but the first uses underscores so it is easier to read.
+* Introduced in Java 7

 Using `BigDecimal`, because `double` isn't always exact:

 ```Java